Our surgeons and specialists work with you to choose the best way to meet your weight-loss goals. OHSU Health Bariatric Services offers care at:

 ORBERA gastric balloon

-We use a nonsurgical system called ORBERA in which doctors guide a balloon into your stomach.
-The balloon is filled with saline, leaving less room for food.
-The balloon is removed after six months.
-That’s followed by six months of intensive guidance in new eating and exercise habits.
+We use a nonsurgical system called ORBERA.
+Doctors guide a balloon into your stomach and fill the balloon with saline (a mixture of salt and water).
+This leaves less room for food.
+After six months, we remove the balloon.
+Then you receive six months of guidance in new eating and exercise habits.

 - Learn more about ORBERA gastric balloon.